The impact of atmospheric circulation on the transport and wet deposition of pollutants in low mountains and foothills of Central Europe

 the concentration of H+ in a different manner during winter and summer half-year.
 Conductivity measured in Szymbark was signifcantly negatively related only to north-easterly anticyclonic (NEc) and Bc circulation types and positively – to northerly anticyclonic (Na) situation.
 The same parameter showed a strong seasonal variability in Święty Krzyż.
 It might have resulted

-from varying intensity of production processes in the cement plants located in the area of “Białe Zagłębie” (White District) in the SEa and southerly anticyclonic (Sa) synoptic situations, or heightened fuel combustion
+from varying intensity of production processes in the cement plants located in the area of “Białe Zagłębie” (White District) in the SEa and southerly anticyclonic (Sa) synoptic situations, or heightened fuel combustion in winter (easterly cyclonic – Ec circulation).
+In Szymbark the most distinctive positive relationship was noted between SEC and the arctic air masses (PA),

 while a negative one – with maritime polar (PPm) and tropical (PZ) masses.
 A strong positive correlation was registered between SEC and the frequency of warm maritime polar masses (PPmc) at the Święty Krzyż station, where a negative trend was observed during the prevalence of various air masses (rmp).
 The analysis of temporal variability and the impact of different types of circulation and air masses on precipitation pH and SEC indicates that there are both congruent as well as contradictory tendencies at the two monitoring stations.
 Relatively nearby localities are under the influence of different emission sources in terms of direction and distance to the source.
 Local domestic sources are more important than remote industrial sites situated in Slovakia for the air quality in Szymbark.
 Physicochemical parameters of precipitation in Święty